Broken or Missing Teeth? Your options to replace themby Dr. Harmanpreet Kaur | July 7, 2019

 Dental implants are surgical-grade root devices that support permanent tooth prosthetics that are manufactured to last a lifetime.
 These artificial roots are anchored in the bone beneath the gums where they become fused into the jaw.
 A crown is mounted atop the implant for a long-lasting and natural looking smile.
 Many dentists and patients prefer dental implants because they offer the same function as natural teeth and also help prevent bone atrophy in the jaw.
 Dental implants may be used to replace a single missing or damaged tooth or to restore an entire smile.
 A dental implant is an artificial replacement for a tooth root for a missing tooth and is usually made from titanium.
 The important function of an implant is to achieve close contact with the surrounding bone.
 Over time growth of the bone onto the implant surface enhances the stability of the implant.

-Ideal Candidate For Dental Implant
+An ideal Candidate For Dental Implant?

 Dental implants are suitable for adults with good oral and general health.
 Some dentists will decline to place implants if you are a heavy smoker and cannot give up altogether.
 However, each implant case is different and if you do have any health problems such as heart disease or diabetes, then speak to your dentist Dr. Harmanpreet Kaur before starting any treatment.
 It is only in some circumstances that health problems prevent the use of dental implants altogether.